 Another way to propagate pitcher plants is from seeds, although this is for the ones who have time and patience.
 Growing sarracenia from seed into a mature plant can take up to 4 years.

 Still want to grow from seed?
-Take a look at the in depth sarracenia sowing guide at the carnivorous plant society.
+Take a look at the in-depth sarracenia sowing guide at the carnivorous plant society.

-How to Ready Pitcher Plants for Sale
+How to Care for the Pitcher Plants

 Pitcher plants are used to collecting rainwater in the wild, so you should water with pure water only.